Docker DTS: Reproducible Dev Env

 View project on GitHub

-Docker Template Stack components are containerized development environments that combine:
+Docker Template Stack components are containerized development environments that combine the following features, which apply to all containers listed in the “Available Stack Components”

 • Pre-configured Docker containers with specific programming language toolchains

-• Can be combined together to create a (network) Stack
+• Can be combined to create a network Stack

 • Complete development toolset including compilers, package managers, and utilities